Compiled by the Road Trip Alberta team

 Morning of arrival

 Banff townsite is beautiful in its own right.
 So, once you’ve checked in and dropped off your luggage, take some time to breathe in the crisp mountain air, relax, and get your bearings.
-Start by heading to Banff Avenue to acquaint yourself with this charming little mountain town.
+Our 3-day Banff itinerary starts by heading to Banff Avenue to acquaint yourself with this charming little mountain town.

 Now that you’ve got a general feeling of what the town’s like, it’s time to catch the sunset, which can turn the sky and the surrounding mountains brilliant pink, purple and blue – all the colours of a cotton candy rainbow!

 - The Sulphur Mountain Gondola whisks visitors to the very top of Sulphur Mountain with absolutely breathtaking views and the delicious Sky Bistro, which we recommend for dinner.
 Stay past sundown, which comes early this far north, and you can enjoy stargazing from the rooftop patio.
-Book your tickets for the Gondola here
+(Check our guide to the Banff Gondola for more details and to book.)

 - If you prefer to see the tops of mountains under your own steam, head up the easily accessible Tunnel Mountain Hike from the lower trailhead (the road to the upper trailhead is closed in the winter).
 Because it’s so highly trafficked, a path is usually tramped into the snow, which means you don’t even need snowshoes to get up there (microspikes, however, are recommended).
 After getting down from the clouds, head to Banff Brewing for a hearty meal and some locally-brewed beverages

 That’s a day to remember, and no one would look down on you for making your way back to the hotel to rest up for tomorrow’s big Lake Louise trip.
-But if you’re not ready for TV and bed, head downstairs from Banff Brewing to High Roller’s Bowling for pizza, pints and pins!
-Or, if you really want to stay ultra-Canadian, head over to the Fairmont where you can play the uniquely Canadian 5-pin bowling.
+But if you’re not ready for TV and bed, good thing!
+Because the Johnston Canyon ice walk at night is something that should not be missed in winter.
+Take this guided tour to be led through the icy walkway (without getting lost!) and marvel at the shimmering frozen waterfalls.

 If you’re up early enough, go catch the sunrise at Two-Jack Lake.
-It’s about a 15 minute drive from Banff, and if the sky is clear, the colours are glorious!
-And, if the conditions are right, you might be able to snap some pics of the famous frozen bubbles in the lake-ice too!
+It’s about a 15-minute drive from Banff, and if the sky is clear, the colours are glorious!
+And, if the conditions are right, you might be able to snap some pics of the famous frozen bubbles in the lake-ice too (one of the most amazing natural wonders in Alberta)!

-Once you’re sufficiently chilled, head back to town to start the day off right with a hearty breakfast from Melissa’s Missteaks, which is more famous for its robust breakfast menu than it is for its steaks.
+Once you’re sufficiently chilled, head back to town to start the day off right with a hearty breakfast from The Juniper Bistro, with unique dishes and gorgeous views you won’t find anywhere else.

 After breakfast, pile into the car for a road trip to see beautiful Lake Louise in winter.
 Take your time as you soak in the view, then make your choice: cross-country skiing or skating – both can be rented locally from Chateau Mountain Sports, right inside the Chateau.